catseye/Chrysoberyl/article/Languages.md

 *   paradigms: Functional
 *   reference-distribution: [Robin distribution](https://catseye.tc/distribution/Robin_distribution)

-Robin is a language drawing from [Pixley][], [Erlang][], and [PicoLisp][].
-One distinctive feature of it is that it has an extremely small core semantics, to the point where even closures are defined in terms of macros.
+Robin is a functional programming language with eager evaluation, latent typing, and a homoiconic syntax (see [Scheme][]), based on a radically simple core semantics (see [Pixley][]) in which the macro, rather than the function, is the fundamental abstraction (see [PicoLisp][], but we go even further here).

+Expressions in Robin are referentially transparent; programs interact with the outside world through a reactive framework.

-Another distinctive feature is that it is heavily resource-oriented; almost everything, including concurrent processes, is (or should be) a virtual device which must be acquired from a central resource arbiter.
+Robin was originally a design for a [Pixley][]-based operating system (or something similar to an operating system) which was heavily resource-oriented; almost everything, including concurrent processes, was a virtual device which must be acquired from a central resource arbiter.
 This arbiter may satisfy the constraints you specify when requesting a device any way it sees fit; so the operating environment has potentially a lot of influence over exactly what your program does.

-The essential ideas date from back to shortly after Pixley was released.
+Not a lot of that idea remains, but it did influence the fact that Robin should be a purely function language which nevertheless interacts with the rest of the world through some kind of framework.
+After much consideration, the framework arrived at is very similar to that used in The Elm Architecture.

-#### Reference Implementation: Robin.lhs
+#### Reference Implementation: Language.Robin

 *   license: BSD license
 *   implementation-type: interpreter
 *   host-language: [Haskell][]

-There are actually 2 implementations, and they have different design goals.

 ### Troupe